GM Rewards

 GMs receive the following rewards based on the number of GM novas they have earned:

-• GMs with 4 or 5 Novas may be able to run exclusive or limited release content.
+- GMs with 4 or 5 Novas might be able to run exclusive or limited release content.

 Fifth Nova Additional Requirements